elastisys/compliantkubernetes-apps/config/schemas/README.md

 These guidelines aims to help to create schemas that are easier to read and write.

+- All schemas must define a type.
+- All schemas should define a single type to not cause type confusion.
+- All schemas should use `additionalProperties: false` when no additional properties should be defined to make it easier to find misspelled keys.

 #### Defines

 Defines here refer to the use of `$defs` to define schemas, and `$ref`:s to use schemas.